lbh020103/Assignment2/README.md

 ### Running WebVoyager
 After setting up the environment, you can start running WebVoyager.
+Use can use Gemini API, by comment the code for GPT_API from line 1 to line 582

  1. Copy the examples you want to test into `data/tasks_test.jsonl`.
 For Booking and Google Flights tasks, please manually update the date in the task if it is outdated.
  2. Modify the api_key in `run.sh`